vatesfr/xen-orchestra/docs/docs/users.md

 > Note: Right now even when the authorization is successfull, you will be redirected to the `https://xo.company.net/signin` page.
 However, just browse directly into the bare URL `https://xo.company.net`, and you'll now be logged in and can use the XO-dashboard.

 > If you get a certificate error.
-Try and add a newline at the bottom of the Certificate field in Xen-Orchestra.
+Try to add a newline at the bottom of the Certificate field in Xen Orchestra.

 The first login will create the user inside XO, as a non-privileged user.
 An administrator then has to promote the user to the apropriate group.
 (XO: Settings/Users).